ComposableFi/composable/flake/ci.md

 EOF
 ```

-2. run `cachix as service`

-3.  `nix-channel --add https://nixos.org/channels/nixos-unstable nixpkgs && nix-channel --update`

-4.  `nix profile install nixpkgs#git nixpkgs#git-lfs nixpkgs#docker`
+1. `su actions-runner && cd /home/actions-runner/`
+2. follow install guide from github using defaults and name `hetzner-ax161-{N}` and label `x86_64-linux-32C-128GB-2TB`

-1. `cd /home/actions-runner/actions-runner && ./svc.sh install actions-runner && ./svc.sh start`.
+1. `cd /home/actions-runner/actions-runner && ./svc.sh install actions-runner && ./svc.sh start && systemctl daemon-reload`

-5.  `systemctl daemon-reload`

-6. Sure do not do this in production.
+2. Sure do not do this in production.
 Solution is to nixos-generators custom image with public ssh and github runner built in and using nix rebuild to update config (or can use home-manager on ubuntu).